vEnhance/1802/src/minmax.typ

 That is,

 - All the constraints are $=$, $<=$, or $>=$; no $<$ or $>$,
-- None of the variables can go to $plus.minus oo$.
+- None of the variables can go to $pm oo$.

 #memo(title: [Memorize: Compact optimization theorem])[
   If $cal(R)$ is a compact region,